vitejs/docs-de/docs/guide/performance.md

    The longer it takes to transform a file, the more significant the request waterfall will be when loading the site in the browser.

-   You can inspect the duration it takes to transform a file using `DEBUG="vite:plugin-transform" vite` or [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect).
+   You can inspect the duration it takes to transform a file using `vite --debug plugin-transform` or [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect).
 Note that as asynchronous operations tend to provide inaccurate timings, you should treat the numbers as a rough estimate, but it should still reveal the more expensive operations.
-For setting environment variables on Windows platform, please refer to the [documentation](https://github.com/debug-js/debug?tab=readme-ov-file#windows-command-prompt-notes).

 ::: tip Profiling
 Sie können `vite --profile` ausführen, die Website besuchen und in Ihrem Terminal `p + Enter` drücken, um ein `.cpuprofile` aufzuzeichnen.
 Ein Tool wie [speedscope](https://www.speedscope.app) kann dann verwendet werden, um das Profil zu überprüfen und Engpässe zu identifizieren.
 Sie können die Profile auch [mit dem Vite-Team teilen](https://chat.vitejs.dev), um bei der Identifizierung von Leistungsproblemen zu helfen.